support your local gym

 You see, your small local gym is Average Joe’s.

-These places may look scarier from the outside, but on the inside they’re super frienldy, unjudgmental gyms where the members are like one big group of friends.
-Also, these facilities tend to be family-run businesses, and from a customer perspective there’s much more satisfaction in knowing that your monthly membership fees are helping a family put food on the table as opposed to just dropping into the offshore account of some faceless corporation who doesn’t even know you exist.
+They also tend to be family-run businesses, and from a customer standpoint I believe there’s more satisfaction in knowing that your monthly membership is going towards helping a real family put food on their table versus dropping into the offshore bank account of a faceless business who don’t know you exist, am I right?

 So don’t support Glogo Gym, support Average Joe’s.